-Project deliverables will include development of as-built record drawings and a final survey by the contractor.
+Project deliverables will include development of as-built record drawings based on a final survey and field markups from the contractor.
 The as-built drawings will be developed/revised and submitted monthly during construction.
-Thirty days after substantial completion of construction, the contractor will submit a final survey.
+Thirty days after substantial completion of construction, the contractor will submit field markups so the Consultant can conduct a final survey and prepare record drawings.

 Following construction, biologists will conduct baseline monitoring of habitat enhancement areas, and produce an as-built monitoring report.
 The habitat enhancement areas will be monitored for performance in years 1, 3, and 5.
 Final as-built drawings, photographs, and post-planting monitoring reports will be submitted as project deliverables by Snohomish County.